-An updated version of the battery storage and solar analysis in a microgrid case is explained on this webpage.
-The value of battery storage using lithium and flow batteries is evaluated with different load shapes and daily solar yields.
-The model illustrates modelling principles that include maintaining the balance of energy in the battery, evaluating the effect of the energy storage relative to the capacity of the battery, incorporating capital costs of the battery and solar in the analysis and many other issues.
+This page describes how to evaluate battery storage and solar analysis in the case of a microgrid with no support from an external grid.
+The costs and benefits of different storage and dispatchable technologies is evaluated with different load shapes and daily solar yields.
+The analysis illustrates modelling challenges of a micro grid that include evaluating different load shapes; considering the uncertainty of solar and other renewable resources; maintaining the balance of energy in the battery, evaluating the effect of the energy storage relative to the capacity of the battery, incorporating capital costs of the battery and solar in the analysis and many other issues.
 The analysis demonstrates that the value of installing batteries depends on the cost of the battery, the efficiency of the battery, carrying charges as well as the price of diesel fuel and the economics of solar power.

 I hope the retail example demonstrates how you can visualise the effects of different parameters and the effect of things like the pattern of solar in a day, the duration of a battery and other factors.
 Instead of showing how you can use the solver tool in excel to optimise the amount of battery capacity and solar capacity that I used in version 1.0, I have put a bunch of spinner boxes and simpler function so you can see the effects of different variables.